cpfaff/rbefdata_paper/paper/rbefdata.md

 the most pressing problems that we face with our valuable data today, their loss.

-However, by developing tools that allow an easy access and analyses of these data, it can be ensured that these are not only preserved but also used, reused and embedded into into a wider context.
+There is a growing demand to use and reuse this preserved data.
+By developing tools that allow an easy access to the data for analyses, it can be assured that it is, reused and embedded into into a wider context.
 A problem here is the legibility of datasets.
 Usually plain datasets say nothing, to one who is not familiar with it and they are even hard to decipher by the author himself after some time has passed.
-It is usually hard to remember exactly what methods have been used to collect a certain columns data or what the abbreviations or headers in the dataset mean.
-To solve this problem metadata frameworks have been developed and published as standards so nobody really needs to think about an own set of requirements to describe their data.
+It is hard to remember exactly what methods have been used to collect a certain columns data or what the abbreviations or headers in the dataset mean.

+Metadata frameworks have been developed and published as standards to solve this problem, so nobody really needs to think about an own set of requirements to describe his data.
 The Ecological Metadata Language [EML](http://knb.ecoinformatics.org/software/eml/) is only one example for that.
 While this theoretically solves the problem with not well described datasets it is still hard to make researchers use it extensively as this usually always means to learn new tools that help with the description process (e.g morpho, data up).

-In this paper we want to introduce the new R package `rbefdata` which links the open source data management platform `BEFdata` portal with the statistics environment R. The `rbefdata` package is part of the rOpenSci initiative which aim is to give the R - Users all the flexibility of data access through APIs.
+In this paper we introduce the new R package `rbefdata` which links the R statistics Environment to the open source data management platform `BEFdata`.
-The aim of the package is to provide the tools to download data, analyse them and upload them back to the data portal.
-Additionally it offers methods that enable the exploration of datasets by keyword associations and an integration of a vocabulary server which can assists the dataset exploration process.
+The `rbefdata` package is part of the rOpenSci initiative which aims to give R-Users all the flexibility to access a wide range of data repositories.
+The aim of the `rbefdata` package is to provide a tool which helps to download and analyse data as well to provide upload functionality to push back new datasets, scripts and figures to the data management portal.
+Additionally the package offers methods that ease the exploration of datasets by the integration of a vocabulary server.

 We showcase the functionality of the package available with version `0.3.5` creating a workflow that integrates two datasets.
 The use case is dealing with